danielnagel/kcal/readme.md

 7. Using the local storage to persist data from the form, when page is offline, to prevent data loss.
 8. Web app manifest.
+9. Refreshed knowledge on eslint.
+10. Refreshed knowledge on github workflows.